Gone Girl | 2014

 Nick returns from the bar to discover signs of a violent struggle in the Dunne’s suburban home a couple of miles northwest of the downtown area, at 3014 Keystone Drive, near the Cape Woods Conservation Area.

 The couple have moved to ‘North Carthage’ from New York, but there’s very little of the Big Apple to be seen in the flashbacks to their earlier married life.

 The shots of the Dunnes moving out of their city brownstone was filmed on the ‘New York City Street’ on Universal Studios’ backlot in Los Angeles.

 And when Nick and Amy get it on among the volumes of Jane Austen, the bookshelves are those of The Last Bookstore, 453 South Spring Street at West 5th Street, downtown Los Angeles.
 At 16,000 square feet, it’s California’s largest independent bookstore, housed in the Spring Arts Tower – which happens to be directly opposite John Doe’s apartment block from David Fincher’s earlier Se7en.

-The Chinese restaurant, where Amy gets to pre-empt the audience with the line “We’re so cute, I wanna punch us in the face”, is Beso Hollywood (owned and run by Desperate Housewife Eva Longoria and celeb chef Todd English), 6350 Hollywood Boulevard at Ivar Avenue, in – not surprisingly – Hollywood.
+The Chinese restaurant, where Amy gets to pre-empt the audience with the line “We’re so cute, I wanna punch us in the face”, was Beso Hollywood (owned and run by Desperate Housewife Eva Longoria and celeb chef Todd English), 6350 Hollywood Boulevard at Ivar Avenue, in – not surprisingly – Hollywood.
 Things change quickly – it's now Mexican restaurant, Viva Hollywood.